dberg/c4/README.md

-Djp
+C4
 ================================================================================

-Djp is a collection of emacs modes and parsers for Java 7, Scala 2.10 and the JVM bytecode.
+C4 is a collection of emacs modes and parsers for Java 7, Scala 2.10 and the JVM bytecode.

 The java emacs mode provides: